-In the course of monthly and quarterly analyses carried out in parallel, the results of various stress scenarios specific to risk types as well as of general stress scenarios are compared with the available economic capital, and cannot exceed this figure.
-We also perform ad-hoc stress tests as and when required.
+In the course of monthly and quarterly analyses carried out in parallel, we compare the results of various stress scenarios specific to risk types, as well as of general stress scenarios, with the available economic capital.
+The results may not exceed the available economic capital.
+We also perform ad-hoc stress tests as and when required, as in the case of the emerging coronavirus crisis in the spring of 2020.
 As an inverse stress test, we define additional scenarios that would tie up all of the available economic capital if they were to occur.